thisislawatts/example-jobs/Head of Global Talent Attraction (Recruitment & Talent Branding).md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

 <p><span style="font-weight: 400;">Do you love the challenge of scaling rapidly growing organisations?
 Are you passionate about the strategic role of the hiring process in influencing the culture of a company?
-Do you enjoy leading teams and designing creative strategies to meet high demands for growth on varied fronts?&nbsp;&nbsp;</span></p>
+Do you enjoy leading teams and designing creative strategies to meet high demands for growth on varied fronts?&nbsp; Have you built successful TA teams of over 40-50 people and is interested in doing again?</span></p>
-<p><span style="font-weight: 400;">At Snyk we are seeking a strategic talent attraction leader to lead our global recruiting team and strategy as we go through significant global growth.
+<p><span style="font-weight: 400;">At Snyk we are seeking a strategic talent attraction leader to lead our global recruiting team, talent branding and hiring strategy as we go through significant global growth.
 Reporting to our Chief People Officer and working closely with our executives across all business lines, the Head of Global Recruiting will be responsible for leading our recruiting team, creating a roadmap and establishing Snyk’s talent strategy, implementing recruiting initiatives, policies and practices that will attract diverse and high-performing talent to our organization.
 The position will be ideally located in London or Boston, but we are open to other locations in EST and CT timezones.&nbsp;</span></p>
 <p><span style="font-weight: 400;">You’ll spend your time:</span></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Creating, developing and driving Snyk’s talent and global and local employer branding strategy, aimed at attracting and retaining a diverse pipeline of qualified candidates that continue to enhance the bar of talent and culture at Snyk&nbsp;</span></li>